How Do Doctors Make Decisions When Managing Care for Critically & Terminally Ill Patients?

 To read the full study: http://journals.sagepub.com/doi/pdf/10.1177/0272989X17738958

-* News Release by The Dartmouth Institute for Health Policy & Clinical Practice: Disabled World makes no warranties or representations in connection therewith.
+(i)This information is from an external source (The Dartmouth Institute for Health Policy & Clinical Practice).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.